friedersinger/Night_Patrol/README.md

 Night Patrol is an HTML-based game designed to run in a web browser.
 It features an immersive gameplay experience where players control a character navigating through a level, avoiding enemies, collecting coins, and defeating bosses.

+## Demo

+You can play the game by visiting [night-patrol.netlify.app](night-patrol.netlify.app).
+Give it a try and see how far you can go!

 ## Game Components

 ### HTML Structure